-Making pumpkin pie from a pumpkin is a labor of love.
+Making pumpkin pie from a pumpkin is a labour of love.
 It takes time, but fresh pumpkin tastes better and is healthier than its canned version.

 Cooking pumpkin can be accomplished using different methods: steaming, roasting, boiling or microwaving.
 We will address the three healthiest methods: how to pressure steam, roast and boil.
 All you need to get started is your pumpkin and a set of tools depending on your preferred method:

 Tools needed: Instant Pot steamer basket or steel bowl on a steam rack

 Instant Pot pumpkin steaming results in maximal preservation of vitamins and minerals as well as natural color.
 Using the Steam function, cook your fresh pumpkin for 4-5 minutes (small pieces), or 8-10 minutes (large pieces).
 Frozen pieces should cook for 6-7 minutes (small) or 10-14 minutes (large).

 Tools needed: cutting board, sharp knife, metal spoon, 2 large bowls, baking pan, hand blender or food processor